stateless-solutions/markdown-content/overview.md

 **AI Clients**
 <br>
-In addition to our blockchain-focused solutions, we are working on an AI client to extend our verification standards to artificial intelligence applications.
-This client will ensure secure, verifiable interactions with AI systems, opening new possibilities for developers.
+In addition to our blockchain-focused solutions, Stateless is developing an AI client to increase confidence in decentralized inference and automation.
+Extending our verification to AI execution, our clients will provide developers access to deterministic models that can be consumed and deployed across decentralized applications.
+Open-source models will be optimized across a variety of GPUs and weights to support a broad range of demands.

 ## Future Protocol Developments